- HelloFresh Alternatives: Similar Competitors Worth Trying - October 26, 2023

 EveryPlate is owned by the same parent company as HelloFresh and offers simple, affordable meal kits that cook up in 30 minutes or less and start at just $4.99 per meal.

-I tried a few meals from EveryPlate, and while the quality of the ingredients wasn’t as good as HelloFresh (one of my EveryPlate chicken breasts was a shredded mess), everything still arrived fresh, and the recipes were delicious and easy to make.
+I tried a few meals from EveryPlate, and while the quality of the ingredients wasn’t as good as HelloFresh (one of my EveryPlate chicken breasts was a shredded mess), everything still arrived fresh, and the recipes made a delicious meal that is easy to make.

 The recipes are simple and quick to cook up, and there are a ton of child-friendly meals available each week.